nwakaemecynthia/next_js-crypto_tracker/README.md

 ---

 ## 🔗 Additional Notes
-- Ensure you have a **stable internet connection** when fetching data from the CoinCap API.
+- Ensure you have a **stable internet connection** when fetching data from the CoinGecko nCap API.
 - Modify `utils/constants.ts` if you need to change API endpoints.
 - If you encounter broken links in Docusaurus, check `sidebars.js` for incorrect paths.